A Beginner’s Guide to Installing Arch Linux on UEFI Machines

 Quit Disk Management Console

-9. For now, your partition table has been written to HDD GPT but no file system was yet created on top of it.
-You can also review the partition table summary by running fdisk command.
+9. For now, your partition table has been written to HDD GPT but no file system has been created on top of it.
+You can also review the partition table summary by running the fdisk command.

 10. Now, it’s time to format the partitions with the required file systems.
-Issue the following commands to create a FAT32 file system for EFI System partition (/dev/sda), to create the EXT4 file system for the root partition (/dev/sda3) and create the swap partition for /dev/sda2.
+Issue the following commands to create a FAT32 file system for the EFI System partition (/dev/sda), to create the EXT4 file system for the root partition (/dev/sda3), and create the swap partition for /dev/sda2.

 Step 2: Install Arch Linux